DataDog/hiring-engineers/answers.md

 ## Prerequisites - Setup the environment
-  I chose to use docker to launch datadog agent and mointor a mongodb instance.
+  I chose to use docker to launch datadog agent and monitor a mongodb instance.

   ### Pull Images Via Docker Hub
   * Mongo: `docker pull mongo`